H. H. Asquith: Foreign and defence policy

-Asquith led a deeply divided Liberal Party as Prime Minister, not least on questions of foreign relations and defence spending.
+Asquith led a deeply divided Liberal Party as prime minister, not least on questions of foreign relations and defence spending.
 Under Balfour, Britain and France had agreed upon the Entente Cordiale.
 In 1906, at the time the Liberals took office, there was an ongoing crisis between France and Germany over Morocco, and the French asked for British help in the event of conflict.
 Grey, the Foreign Secretary, refused any formal arrangement, but gave it as his personal opinion that in the event of war Britain would aid France.
 France then asked for military conversations aimed at co-ordination in such an event.
 Grey agreed, and these went on in the following years, without cabinet knowledge—Asquith most likely did not know of them until 1911.
 When he learnt of them, Asquith was concerned that the French took for granted British aid in the event of war, but Grey persuaded him the talks must continue.

 More public was the naval arms race between Britain and Germany.
-The Moroccan crisis had been settled at the Algeciras Conference, and Campbell-Bannerman's cabinet approved reduced naval estimates, including postponing the laying down of a second Dreadnought type battleship.
+The Moroccan crisis had been settled at the Algeciras Conference, and Campbell-Bannerman's cabinet approved reduced naval estimates.
 Tenser relationships with Germany, and that nation moving ahead with its own dreadnoughts, led Reginald McKenna, when Asquith appointed him First Lord of the Admiralty in 1908, to propose the laying down of eight more British ones in the following three years.
 This prompted conflict in the Cabinet between those who supported this programme, such as McKenna, and the "economists" who promoted economy in naval estimates, led by Lloyd George and Churchill.
 There was much public sentiment for building as many ships as possible to maintain British naval superiority.
 Asquith mediated among his colleagues and secured a compromise whereby four ships would be laid down at once, and four more if there proved to be a need.
 The armaments matter was put to the side during the domestic crises over the 1909 budget and then the Parliament Act, though the building of warships continued at an accelerated rate.